 1. Promote the Concept of Peer Recognition

 Employee recognition should start from coworkers themselves; peer recognition should be promoted among the members of the workforce.
 The management should encourage and empower employees to appreciate the efforts and achievements of their coworkers directly without having to wait for the approval of their supervisors.
 Employees should feel free about walking up to their peers and praising them for a job done well.

 2. Use Technology to Streamline the Process

-An effective way to streamline the recognition process is through the use of the right technology platform.
+An effective way to streamline the recognition process is through the use of right technology platform.
 For example, investing in peer recognition software platform can make it easier for co-workers to send ‘Thank You’ notes and appreciation e-cards to each other.
-At the same time, it enables the HR to keep a tab of the good work of employees that has been appreciated by their peers.
-Effective employee recognition software with built-in digital wall of fame can assist in the process of social recognition.
+At the same time, it enables HR to keep a tab of the good work of employees that has been appreciated by their peers.
+Effective employee recognition software with a built-in digital wall of fame can assist in the process of social recognition.

 Social recognition needs to become an integral part of the organizational culture.
 There are many forums for social recognition such as team meetings whether offline or virtual, emails, discussion groups, sticky notes, etc. Social recognition can help build a culture of appreciation that is self-sustaining and does not require constant intervention by the management or the HR.

 Social recognition is all about publicizing the efforts and achievements of employees in a manner that inspires other members of the workforce to perform better and get similar recognition.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)